-Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes
+Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No

 Classroom Instruction, Percent Expended on

 This measure reports the percentage of school district funding expended on classroom instruction.

 Determine the percentage of district total operating expenses listed in the In\$iteTM database expended for the category "Instruction."